-This is a great game to have your students practice vocabulary and spelling skills.
+This is a great game for English language learners to practice vocabulary and spelling skills.

 - Have one student think of a word in their head.

-- Have this student count how many letters are in the word and then draw underscore marks on a board for each letter in the word.
+- Have this student count how many letters are in the word and then draw underscore marks on the board for each letter in the word.

 - The other students then take turns guessing letters from the alphabet that they think may be in the chosen word.

-- If they guess a correct letter, this is written above the corresponding underscore and that student then gets a chance to guess what the word is.
+- If they guess a correct letter, it is written above the corresponding underscore marks and that student then gets a chance to guess what the word is.

-- If they guess an incorrect letter, this letter is noted on the board and one part of the stick figure hangman is drawn.
+- If they guess an incorrect letter, it is noted on the board, and one part of the stick figure hangman is drawn.

 The goal of the game is to guess the word before a full stick figure is drawn, “hanging” the man.

 This is another fun game for practicing vocabulary.
-Brainstorm with your students to come up with a list of categories (maybe from new vocabulary you have recently taught) and write each category on a flashcard.
+Brainstorm with your students to come up with a list of categories (maybe from new vocabulary you have recently taught), and write each category on a flashcard.
 Examples could be colors, jobs, or verbs.
 Choose two students to stand up.
 Call out a category and a letter of the alphabet (for example, “colors” and “b”).
-The first student to come up with something from within that category that begins with the letter called is the winner and remains standing.
-Chose another student to go against the winner and repeat with a new category and letter.
+The first student to come up with something from within that category that begins with the letter is the winner and remains standing.
+Choose another student to go against the winner, and repeat with a new category and letter.

-For this classic game adapted for young learners, you can either create bingo cards and a call sheet or print them out from a website such as this one: https://bingobaker.com/.
-For your call sheet, you can use the usual numbers and letters, or get more creative with vocabulary you have recently studied.
+For this classic game adapted for young learners, you can create bingo cards and a call sheet or print them from a website like Bingo Baker.
+For your call sheet, you can use the usual numbers and letters or get more creative with the vocabulary you have recently taught.
 For very young students, use pictures instead of words.

-Cut out the call sheet and put the squares into a hat.
+Cut up the call sheet and put the squares into a hat.
 Give each student a bingo card as well as something to mark their card with.
-Allow each student a turn to be the “caller”.
-Have the “caller” pick one square at a time from the hat and call out what is on the square.
-The other students listen for what is called and mark the called word or image on their card.
+Allow each student a turn to be the “caller.”
+Have the caller pick one square at a time from the hat and call out what is on the square.
+The other students listen for what is called and mark the word or image on their card.
 The first student to mark their entire bingo card calls out “Bingo!” and is the winner.

-Divide your students into two groups.
+To play this ESL game for children, divide your students into two groups.
 Have each group write the letters of the alphabet on pieces of paper you give them to make flashcards.
-Shuffle each group of flash cards and place them in two piles on one side of the room.
+Shuffle each group of flashcards and place them in two piles on one side of the room.
 Have each group line up on the opposite side of the room.
 On the word “Go,” the first student in each line has to run across the room, find the letter A, and bring it back to their group.
 The next student finds the letter B, and so on.
 The first group to get to Z wins!

 Pick five small objects and hide them under a piece of cloth.
 Show the objects to your students for a minute or two and then cover up the objects again.
 See how many of the objects your students can remember.
 Add more objects to make the game more challenging.